-For the many thousands of people who leave the armed forces each year, a vocational qualification can be a helpful first step to a new career.
+For the many thousands of people who leave the armed forces each year, a vocational qualification can be a helpful first step towards a new career.

-Service leavers have often gained valuable skills and experience that make them suited to a career in health and safety.
-It’s a profession that’s highly valued across many industries such as construction, chemicals and utilities.
+Service leavers have often gained valuable skills and experience which make them well-suited to a career in health and safety.
+It’s a profession that is highly valued across many industries such as construction, chemicals and utilities.

-At NEBOSH, our qualifications have supported ex-military personnel to not only enter the health and safety profession, but progress to management positions.
+Lots of NEBOSH learners have come from service backgrounds, including the Royal Navy, Corps of Royal Marines and the Royal Air Force.
+Our qualifications have supported ex-military personnel to not only enter the health and safety profession, but progress to management positions as well.
 They give you the knowledge and skills to be able manage a range of health and safety risks, keeping people safe from harm.
-Please visit our Qualifications page to find out about the qualifications on offer.
+Please visit our Qualifications page to find out about NEBOSH qualifications.

 "Thanks in no small part to NEBOSH, I’ve been handed the kind of challenging position I’ve really been seeking as a qualified SHE professional.”